andreafioraldi/IdaVSHelp/README.md

 IDAPython plugin to integrate Visual Studio Help Viewer in IDA Pro >= 6.8.

 ### Usage
-Select a Windows API function name in IDA and then press `Alt-H` to open the Help Viewer page about the selected function.
+Select a Windows API function name in IDA and then press `Alt-R` to open the Help Viewer page about the selected function.

 ### Dependencies
 + IDAPython >= 2.7